krish80552/Krishna/README.md

 # Krishna

-This is My first repo in github
+This is My first repo in git